craftcms/docs/docs/cloud/request-signing.md

 When Cloud verifies a request signature, it treats the request as project-approved and bypasses bot-specific rate limiting.

-Signatures use the environment's `$CRAFT_CLOUD_SIGNING_KEY` to generate signatures.
+Signatures use the environment’s `$CRAFT_CLOUD_SIGNING_KEY` to generate signatures.
 Treat this as a secret!

 For more details on RFC 9421 HTTP Message Signatures, see [httpsig.org](https://httpsig.org/).

-Craft Cloud's gateway verifier treats request signatures as short-lived and only accepts signatures created within roughly the last 5 minutes.
+Craft Cloud’s gateway verifier treats request signatures as short-lived and only accepts signatures created within roughly the last 5 minutes.
 Set `expires` about 5 minutes after `created`.

 ## Signing Requests from Craft